MochamadAbdulRouf/Hands-on-Bash-Script-Labs/simple-monitoring-Netdata/README.md

 # Simple Monitoring Netdata
-This project implement Monitoring Netdata, Understanding about Observability, Lifecyle management, Validation & Testing, and Troubeshooting & Debugging
+This project implements Netdata Monitoring, understanding of Observability, lifecycle management, validation and testing, as well as troubleshooting and debugging.

 ## How to run this project?